 Exemption certificates for residential land (other than established dwellings)

 Foreign persons may apply for a residential land (other than established dwellings) exemption certificate which will allow them to purchase one unspecified property (except established dwellings) including new (and near-new) dwellings and vacant residential land.

 This certificate means that foreign persons don’t have to seek individual approval for each property they are interested in and only pay one fee on application for the certificate.
 The residential land can be purchased by any method (such as auction, ballot, private offer, expression of interest or tender).
-No agreements (even conditional agreements) can be entered into before the exemption certificate is given.

 All exemption certificates will normally be subject to the same conditions that apply to ordinary approvals, and require the foreign person to report on any purchase made.

 An application for approval to purchase residential property will not be considered until the relevant application fee has been paid in full.